Dearest Mum and Dad,

 When opportunities are not distributed fairly, it is understandable that this causes resentment and disengagement.
 My generation has a lot less trust in our politicians than yours did and those younger than me are even more turned off.
 It is a sad indictment on our politics that the greater the experience of our political system black people have, the less they trust in it.

-Ryan Berkeley, Rob and their father The reality is that black people are less likely to be registered to vote and less likely to feel that they have an influence by the second generation.
+The reality is that black people are less likely to be registered to vote and less likely to feel that they have an influence by the second generation.
 We undertook some polling and the gap between the issues that black people thought were important and those that white people thought important was pretty huge.
 You always told us that if we are not part of the solution, we are part of the problem; I worry that many black people have given up trying to make the system work and are opting out.
 What is clear is that those in positions of power are no longer listening to them.

 I've found that when you raise issues about prejudice and discrimination, people turn off.
 Three-quarters of black people think that the Government should do more to tackle discrimination, but fewer than one in five white people agrees.
 Instead, we are told that racism is a thing of the past and will disappear over time.
 I've even been told to stop drawing attention to my ethnic background, that doing so makes me a racist.
 Yet survey after survey highlights persistent patterns of discrimination, and they are consistently ignored.
 Our surname is pretty English sounding but if we had an identifiably African surname, I'd have to make nearly twice as many job applications to even get an interview.
 I sometimes wonder what that means when I turn up to an interview – are they surprised; do they wish they could have screened me out earlier?
 You know me, though, I'd complain if I thought I was being treated unfairly.